anAcc22/another_graph_editor/README.md

 and nodes repel one another, creating a cool space-like effect.
 To disable this behavior, simply toggle *Lock Mode*.

+#### Mark/Unmark Nodes on Click

+When enabled, you may *mark* a node by clicking it.
+These nodes have a double border.

+> [!TIP]
+> If you prefer to color nodes instead, you might want to disable this
+> feature.

 #### Fixed Mode

-You may *mark* a node by clicking it, these nodes have a double border.
-By default, they'll float around as usual.
-If you wish to fix them in place, toggle *Fixed Mode*.
+If you wish to fix *marked nodes* in place, toggle *Fixed Mode*.

 #### Multiedge Mode